-At the conclusion of the year-long Forum, YALSA will publish a report which will provide direction on how library services for and with teens needs to adapt and potentially change to better meet the needs of 21st century teens.
+At the conclusion of the year-long Forum, YALSA will published a report which provides direction on how library services for and with teens needs to adapt and potentially change to better meet the needs of 21st century teens.
 A draft of the report will be available in August 2013 for public comment and feedback.
-The final report will be published in October 2013.
+The final report was published in January 2014.

-Funds provided by IMLS will be used to cover the cost of travel and related expenses for 15 applicants who wish to participate in the Summit.
-Key stakeholders from the areas of libraries, education, technology, adolescent development and the for-profit and nonprofit sectors are encouraged to apply.
-The 15 accepted applicants will join with approximately 35 other stakeholders at the face-to-face Summit.
+Funds provided by IMLS were used to cover the cost of travel and related expenses for 15 applicants to participate in the Summit.
+Key stakeholders from the areas of libraries, education, technology, adolescent development and the for-profit and nonprofit sectors were encouraged to apply.
+The 15 accepted applicants joined with approximately 35 other stakeholders at the face-to-face Summit.

 Each applicant must submit an official application form and a resume electronically to firstname.lastname@example.org.